Hours: M-Th 4:00-4:30 p.m., F 12-3:00 p.m.

 Introduction to Engineering (ENGI 110)

-This course covers the ethics and decisions involved regarding the connection of new technology with human values and social goals.
-It provides knowledge of physical science and its applications surrounding the issues of technology and society.
-Speakers, field trips and classroom activities expose students to the many ways technology affects our lives and the variety of roles of engineers in society.
+This course introduces the major engineering disciplines, engineering decision-making and ethics, and factors for success in academic and professional settings.
+It provides general knowledge of engineering design, communications, problem solving, fundamental physical concepts, and computational engineering tools.
+Presents the relationship of engineering to materials, the environment, and mathematics.
+Speakers, field trips and classroom activities expose students to the many ways engineering affects our lives and the variety of roles of engineers in society.
 Recommended for both technical and non-technical majors.
 CSU and UC transferrable.
 3 units.

 Engineering Graphics & Design (ENGI 122)